nmarley/blu/dev-notes.md

 # dev notes

+## Relevant notes

+- I think I figured out the reason for the jumping all over the place -- the `encrypt_files` util (as of commit `f6f59ae4115a1e99788c80f512d9d295a59b6502`) is iterating over block index (not files index) without ever consulting the order of the files -- not doing it in order, so _that's_ why it's encrypting chunks in random order.
+By keying off `plain_index` and iterating the chunk hashes _first_, we should be able to then get the location from teh block index and then encrypt as usual, but this time in order, which should greatly speed up our restores.
+This + async threads should work much nicer/quicker.

 ## TODO

 - [ ] add a --verbose option to `list_files` which will show number of chunks a